 Mustard Potato Salad is very similar to a regular potato salad, but with a tangy, bitter side note from classic yellow mustard.
 Why not try something new with your potato salad this summer?
 Mustard Potato Salad is a great addition to any summer barbeque potluck!

 Do you have those moments when you’re eating something you are really enjoying the flavour of, and then you think about how much you hated that particular food when you were younger?
-It happens to me quite a bit, especially over the past three years.
-I really do believe that living with The Vegetarian and being subjected to more vegetables and such has changed my tastes for certain foods.
+It happens to me quite a bit, especially over the past few years.
+I really do believe that living with John.e, and and being subjected to more vegetables and such has changed my tastes for certain foods.

 For example, I wouldn’t dare eat a mushroom, or anything with onions or celery in it a few years ago.
 Green and red peppers were completely out of the question!
 And this Mustard Potato Salad was on my hate list as well.
-I must have been the near death of my poor mother with my pickiness!
+Being a parent of a fussy vegetarian teen, and having to deal with her food likes and dislikes, I can just imagine how I must have driven my poor mom to brink on many occasions with my pickiness!

 In a few previous posts, I mentioned the most glorious meal on earth for this guy, which is the Newfoundland Cold Plate, and well, this is one of the three varieties of potato salad served during that particular meal.
 My mother always prepared three potato salads on Sunday’s, but I wouldn’t touch this particular one to save my life!
 Now, I can’t get enough of it!

 Most of the people I know who aren’t from Newfoundland, tend to screw up their noses when I mention these traditional foods.
 But, until we try it, we never know just how good it tastes!
 The strong flavours of mustard are evident in this potato salad, but are subdued by the creamy texture the mayonnaise adds, and the slightly sweet taste from the sugar.